 Maintaining a Minimalistic Wardrobe

-After I initially cleaned out our closets I realized that there is much more to keeping minimal clothing than just cleaning out what you aren't using!
-It's easy to get tempted and side-tracked by sales, gifts, and other things that can add the bulk back into your closet and put you right back to where you don't really need to be.
-Here are some of the things we've done to keep on track.
+After I initially cleaned out our closets I realized that there is much more to keeping minimal clothing than just cleaning out what you aren’t using!
+It’s easy to get tempted and side-tracked by sales, gifts, and other things that can quickly add the bulk back into your closet and put you right back to where you don’t really need to be.
+Here are some of the things we’ve done to help maintain a minimalistic closet.

 1. Maintain your clothes wardrobe.

-That may mean doing another purge every few months to keep it fresh and relevant to what you are wearing.
+You may be wondering how to maintain your wardrobe.
+The easiest way is to stay on top of it.
+This may mean doing another purge every few months to keep it fresh and relevant to what you are wearing.
 Or it may mean that you need to take a good look through it once a year to see what will need to be replaced.
+You may even find it helpful to keep a basket at the top of your closet for unworn, unwanted, or ill-fitted clothing so you can add daily as needed and donate every season.
 Either way, make sure you check on the closet every so often to make sure you are maintaining the minimalistic amount of clothing that you are hoping to have.

 2. Have a place for everything.